NVIDIA/NeMo-Run/docs/source/guides/execution.md

 This functionality enables you to create complex workflows with proper orchestration between different tasks, such as starting a training job only after data preparation is complete, or running an evaluation only after training finishes successfully.

 #### SkypilotExecutor
 This executor is used to configure [Skypilot](https://skypilot.readthedocs.io/en/latest/docs/index.html).
-Make sure Skypilot is installed and atleast one cloud is configured using `sky check`.
+Make sure Skypilot is installed using `pip install "nemo_run[skypilot]"` and atleast one cloud is configured using `sky check`.

 Here's an example of the `SkypilotExecutor` for Kubernetes:
 ```python